 In 2018, the Group entered into an agreement to sell its interest in ICSI, a partially-owned subsidiary.
-This agreement was further extended to May 31, 2021.
 The subsidiary is classified as an "asset held for sale".
 The Group considered the asset to meet the criteria to be classified as held for sale due to the following reasons: